 Myrtle Beach has some world-class golf locations.
-I am more the mini-golf guy, but I have friends who come down and enjoy golf here year-round.
+I am more a mini-golf guy, but I have friends who come down and enjoy golf here year-round.
 One spot they often mention is TPC Myrtle Beach.
 Here are some notes from their website.

-TPC Myrtle Beach’s very challenging 18-hole, 72 par PGA Tour-caliber course features elevation changes, undulating greens, and Tour-quality bunkers.
+TPC Myrtle Beach’s very challenging 18-hole, 72-par PGA Tour-caliber course features elevation changes, undulating greens, and Tour-quality bunkers.
 It is a course designed to treat golfers to the experience of what it must be like to be a PGA Touring professional.

 Tom Fazio designed the course with the intention of ranking it among the nation’s finest.
 When TPC Myrtle Beach opened to rave reviews on February 2, 1999, many of golf’s most respected sources pronounced it an instant classic.

-The course backs up to Collins Creek and is surrounded by environmentally protected natural wetlands with thriving red oaks and thick pine forests, where it is home to turkeys, deer, fox, waterfowl, and alligators.
+The course backs up to Collins Creek and is surrounded by environmentally protected natural wetlands with thriving red oaks and thick pine forests, where it is home to turkeys, deer, foxes, waterfowl, and alligators.

 With 5,118–6,950 total yardage, the course has a rating of 74.0 and a slope rating of 145.
 Five tees make play enjoyable for golfers of all skill levels.
 Due to the marshland nature of part of the course, there are three or four forced carries, but no forced carries from the women’s tees.

 Looking at the fees to play this level of course they seem reasonable to me.
-You can view aerials of the course here in video reviews.
+You can view the aerials of the course here in video reviews.

 To find less costly rounds of golf, you can try this website at Myrtle Beach Golf.
-They offer some discounts and advantages booking through the site.
+They offer some discounts and advantages of booking through the site.
 You should have already booked through TZort for your accommodations, so why not save some golf too?

-For us after the gardens, it was time to head back to the beach.
+Us after the gardens, it was time to head back to the beach.
 But not just any beach, I wanted to go to the state park part of the beach because of its seclusion and beauty.
 The site is 2500 acres in size and includes a historic castle where once a year there is a well-known arts festival.
 This is in September and while I have not participated as an artist, I have attended as a guest before, and it is a great place to see and enjoy art in the month of September.
 An artist with talent will find it a great location to participate in.
-One could imagine doing this art festival and the Virginia Beach Arts Show near my home and selling a years’ worth of art to the visitors without any issue.
+One could imagine doing this art festival and the Virginia Beach Arts Show near my home and selling a year’s worth of art to visitors without any issue.